-MAGNIFICAT The popular monthly prayer book and missal MAGNIFICAT, which we edit for the UK and Ireland, is now available as a iPhone/iPad app.
-It contains spiritual meditations for every day of the year by the great writers andsaints of our tradition, with a beautiful cover as well as high-quality artwork to accompany an art essay in each issue.
+MAGNIFICAT The popular monthly prayer book and missal MAGNIFICAT, well known in the US, which we edit here in Oxford for the UK and Ireland, is also available as a iPhone/iPad app.
+It contains spiritual meditations for every day of the year by the great writers and saints of our tradition, with a beautiful cover as well as high-quality artwork to accompany an art essay in each issue.
+Several brand new features will be introduced in December.
 MAGNIFICAT is a wonderful aid to daily prayer and meditation, even if you can’t get to Mass each day.
 The UK/ Ireland/ Australia edition is edited from our office in Oxford and can be viewed online here.
-(It is on Twitter too.)
-The Magnificat Year of Faith Companion is now out of print after selling out rapidly worldwide.
-HOWEVER, an e-book edition is now available from the main MAGNIFICAT Bookstore.
+(It is on Twitter and Facebook too.)

-THE SIERRA LEONE CHESTERTON CENTRE was started by a former student of Plater College and Oxford University, John Kanu, and is a centre for community-led sustainable development inspired by the Distributist ideals of G.K.
+SIERRA LEONE CHESTERTON CENTRE was started by a former student of Plater College and Oxford University, John Kanu, and is a centre for community-led sustainable development inspired by the ideals of G.K.
 Chesterton in one of the world’s poorest countries.
 It is helping to revitalize the rural economy on which the country depends.
-It desperately needs equipment and tools, ranging from scissors to computers and generators.
+The Centre desperately needs equipment and tools, ranging from scissors to computers and generators.
 Detailed information is available on request.
 Help if you can!

-HUMANITAS This important international journal of Christian anthropology and culture, from the Pontifical Catholic University of Chile, is available in a beautifully produced English language edition, which can also be read online HERE.
-The first issue is about the legacy of Pope John Paul II, the second has a number of important articles on Pope Benedict’s call for a broadening of human reason, and the providential relationship between Rome, Athens, and Jerusalem.
-The third English-language issue, now available, is on the theme of the Year of Faith.
+HUMANITAS This important international journal of Christian anthropology and culture, from the Pontifical Catholic University of Chile, is also available in a beautifully produced English language edition.
+The first English-language issue is about the legacy of Pope John Paul II, the second has a number of important articles on Pope Benedict’s call for a broadening of human reason, the third is on the theme of the Year of Faith.
+The fourth is a tribute to Benedict XVI and Pope Francis, and contains a profound analysis of our cultural crisis from Archbishop Bergoglio, as well as lavishly illustrated articles on modernity, Hildegard of Bingen, Jean-Jacques Rousseau, and J.R.R.
+Tolkien.
+The FIFTH ISSUE is now published, and reflects on the year of two popes.
+Each issue can be read online with free registration.
 Also now available for free download from the Humanum site is a Vademecum or Handbook of John Paul II’s anthropology, plus a selection of other useful and important documents from John Paul II and Benedict XVI.